FiveAngstromLLP/dncs-docs/src/Implementation/System.md

 - **`get_dihedral(&mut self)`**:
   Calculates the dihedral angles in the system, including both backbone and side-chain dihedrals, and populates the `dihedral` and `dihedral_angle` lists.

-- **`get_dihedralatoms(&mut self, sidechain: bool)`**:
-  Identifies atoms involved in dihedral angles, optionally including side-chain atoms based on the `sidechain` parameter.

-- **`get_dihedral_for_angle(&mut self, sidechain: bool)`**:
-  Determines the dihedral angles specifically used for angle calculations, including handling of sequence termini.

 - **`get_hydrogen_bonded(&mut self)`**:
   Identifies pairs of atoms that can form hydrogen bonds and populates the `hydrogen` list.
 Searches for hydrogen donors and acceptors within the system.

 - **`get_neighbours(&mut self)`**:
-  Determines the bonded and non-bonded neighbors for each atom by creating `Neighbor` instances and updating the neighbor lists.
+  Determines the bonded and non-bonded neighbors for each atom by creating `Neighbour` instances and updating the neighbor lists.

-- **`dihedral_log(&self, foldername: &str)`**:
-  Writes the list of dihedral angles to a log file within the specified folder, providing a record of the dihedral configurations.

 - **`to_pdb(&self, filename: &str)`**:
   Exports the system's atom information to a PDB file, allowing visualization or further analysis using standard molecular modeling tools.